 Mapping properties to the database table columns is not a domain responsibility, but part of the infrastructure and persistence layer.
-We mention this here just so you are aware of the new capabilities in EF 1.1 related to how you can model entities.
+We mention this here just so you are aware of the new capabilities in EF Core 1.1, 2.0 or later related to how you can model entities.
 Additional details on this topic are explained in the infrastructure and persistence section.

-When you use EF 1.0, within the DbContext you need to map the properties that are defined only with getters to the actual fields in the database table.
+When you use EF Core 1.0, within the DbContext you need to map the properties that are defined only with getters to the actual fields in the database table.
 This is done with the HasField method of the PropertyBuilder class.